 - Top Magnetic Rowing Machines In 2021

 - Which Is The Best Magnetic Rowing Machine To Buy?

 - The Difference Between Electromagnetic And Manual-Magnetic Rowers

 - Final Thoughts

-The Top 7 Magnetic Rowing Machines
+Top Magnetic Rowing Machines In 2021

 The Hydrow Rower is part of the new wave of virtual fitness that’s currently sweeping the globe.
-When it comes to rowers, this is a top of the range model.
+When it comes to rowers, this is a top-of-the-range model.

 It features a computer-controlled drag system, which claims to be the closest equivalent to real rowing available from a stationary machine.